jwarz/data-scientists-tools/introduction_to_r/readme.md

     ## Merc 230          22.8   4 140.8  95 3.92 3.150 22.90  1  0    4    2
     ## Merc 280          19.2   6 167.6 123 3.92 3.440 18.30  1  0    4    4

+Great!
+Not only do you know how to construct lists now, you can also name them; a skill that will prove most useful in practice.
+Continue to the next exercise.

 ## Creating a named list (2)

 Being a huge movie fan (remember your job at LucasFilms), you decide to